hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/limit.md

 # The LIMIT Clause

-The `LIMIT` clause defines how many rows of the result set of a `SELECT` statement will return at the most.
-In the presence of an `OFFSET` clause this number of rows starts counting after all rows have been discarded by the `OFFSET` clause.
+The `LIMIT` clause limits how many rows a `SELECT` statement will return.
+In the presence of an `OFFSET` clause this number of rows starts counting after all rows have been discarded by this `OFFSET` clause.

 It has a single form where it accepts an integer number as a parameter.

-## LIMIT and ORDER BY
+## About LIMIT and ORDER BY

 Most of the time the `LIMIT` clause should go along with an `ORDER BY` clause.
 Since table rows in relational databases do not have inherent ordering an `ORDER BY` clause ensures the rows will be processed